aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/image-editing/direct-data-access/_index.md

 ## Frequently Asked Questions

 **Q: Can I use Aspose.Drawing for .NET with other .NET frameworks?**
 A: Yes, Aspose.Drawing works with .NET Framework, .NET Core, and .NET 5/6+.

 **Q: Is there a free trial available for Aspose.Drawing?**
 A: Absolutely—download a trial version [here](https://releases.aspose.com/).

 **Q: How can I get support for Aspose.Drawing?**
 A: Visit the [Aspose.Drawing Forum](https://forum.aspose.com/c/drawing/44) for community help and official support.

 **Q: Where can I find the documentation for Aspose.Drawing?**
 A: The full API reference is available at the [Aspose.Drawing documentation site](https://reference.aspose.com/drawing/net/).

 **Q: How do I purchase a license for Aspose.Drawing?**
 A: You can buy a license directly from the Aspose store [here](https://purchase.aspose.com/buy).

 **Q: Can I manipulate pixel data in a multithreaded environment?**
 A: Yes, as long as each thread works on its own bitmap instance or you synchronize access to shared resources.

 ## Conclusion

 You’ve now learned **how to read pixels** from a bitmap, manipulate the ARGB32 array, and **write pixel data** back using Aspose.Drawing’s direct data access.
-This technique opens the door to high‑performance image processing tasks such as custom filters, pixel‑level analysis, and bulk transformations in your .NET applications.
+This approach enables **high performance image processing** for custom filters, pixel‑level analysis, and bulk transformations in your .NET applications.

 {{< /blocks/products/pf/tutorial-page-section >}}